-Holly Cameron, soprano, is thrilled to sing with the Festival Chorus and Orchestra for her ninth season!
+Holly Cameron, soprano, is thrilled to sing with the Festival Chorus and Orchestra for her tenth season!
 She has been hailed a “marvelous femme fatale” (Boston Musical Intelligencer) with “rip-roaring high notes” (The Boston Globe).
 Some of her favorite operatic roles include Donna Anna (Don Giovanni), Musetta (La bohème), and Abigail (The Crucible), among others.
 On the concert stage, Ms. Cameron has appeared as a soloist in works such as Carmina Burana, Brahms’ Requiem, Poulenc’s Gloria, Mozart’s Requiem, Fauré’s Requiem, Verdi’s Requiem, Haydn’s Lord Nelson Mass, and Bach’s St. John’s Passion and St. Matthew’s Passion.
 A recipient of numerous honors, Ms. Cameron was a New England Regional Finalist in the Metropolitan Opera National Council Auditions and has won awards in the Shreveport Opera Competition, Sarasota Artist Series competition and the National Orpheus Vocal Competition, among others.
 She holds a Bachelor’s Degree in Voice Performance from New England Conservatory and a Master’s Degree in Voice Performance from Cincinnati College-Conservatory of Music.
-Holly also has a growing reputation for her interpretation of the blues and soul genres and can be heard with the Chris Fitz “Bigger Soul” Band on Saturday, January 25, 2020 at Old North Church’s 4th annual Blues Night in the Parish Hall.
+Holly also has a growing reputation for her interpretation of the blues and soul genres and can be regularly heard with the Chris Fitz “Bigger Soul” Band.
 For more information and other upcoming performances, please visit: www.hollycameronsoprano.com.